Tamara Neff, DPT

 Sports Medicine: When in New York, her other career emphasis was centered on sports physical therapy, working inside gyms and honing her orthopedic manual skills.
 Stacey enjoys assessing running, and sports specific physical movements, so to integrate them with her IPA training.

-Yoga: While in New York, Stacey began studying yoga, specifically Anusara Yoga, which is a style of yoga with an extensive Biomechanical basis.
+Yoga/Pilates: While in New York, Stacey began studying yoga, specifically Anusara Yoga, which is a style of yoga with an extensive Biomechanical basis.
 She completed three Anusara immersion trainings followed by a Level I Teacher Training, providing her with an in depth knowledge of the biomechanics of yoga.
+Stacey has also completed the first level of Polestar Pilates Education training.

 Katie Cornwell, BFA, MBA, NCPT